 SELECT @x AS 'Result'

-After execution, we need to query the variable to get the final result.
+After execution, we need to query the variable for the final result.

 This is how to return varchar value from a SQL Server 2019 stored procedure.